handshake-org/faucet-tool/README.md

 mnemonic seed phrase with anyone that should not have access to the contents of the wallet.**

->Note: **running this software on compromised hardware will leave you in danger of losing funds.**
+>NOTE: we recommend running this software on an air gapped computer.
+Running this software on compromised hardware will leave you in danger of losing funds.

 ## Requirements
 * Linux, OSX or Windows